CBH Student Handbook

 Grading Policy for the Ph.D.
 Comprehensive Examination

 The Ph.D. comprehensive exam is graded as Satisfactory, Reservations, or Unsatisfactory.
 Within fourteen business days of the completion of the examination, a grade must be submitted to the Graduate College.
-Please go to our forms page to download the Doctoral Examination Committee form.
+Please go here to the Doctoral Examination Committee form.

 Vote of Satisfactory: A vote of “Satisfactory” indicates that a student has passed the comprehensive exam and may begin to prepare their dissertation proposal.